 You buck the system and don’t make plans on paper, allowing the wind to direct your every move.
 Your free spirit is as comfortable sightseeing in sunny San Diego as hiking through the Norwegian fjords.
 Thankfully, the Capital One Venture Rewards Credit Card offers the sort of flexibility you demand.

 Every dollar you charge to the Capital One Venture Rewards Credit Card gives you two unrestricted miles.
 This means you don’t need to stick to one airline or hotel chain — you can go wherever you want, however you want.
-A low annual fee and a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel and provides you with plenty of reasons to say “yes” to the card.
+It comes with a low annual fee, also earning 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months and provides you with plenty of reasons to say “yes” to the card.